Church Conversion Mortgages

 What are the lender requirements?

-Self build mortgages are typically offered through specialist lenders and you should expect to pay higher rates on a self build mortgage for a church conversion than a standard mortgage because of the higher risk involved.
+Self-build mortgages are typically offered through specialist lenders, and because of the higher risk involved, you should expect to pay higher rates on a self-build mortgage for a church conversion than a standard mortgage.
 Deposits are also higher, with most lenders looking for a minimum of 20%.
-If the deposit makes it impossible for you then the government’s Help to Build equity loan scheme could be something to consider.
+If the deposit makes it impossible for you, then the government’s Help to Build equity loan scheme could be something to consider.

-The Ecology Building Society, which specialises in mortgages for unique conversion projects, is currently offering a standard variable rate of 4.65% You can borrow up to 80% of the property’s value on a repayment basis, or up to 75% interest-only.
+The Ecology Building Society, which specialises in mortgages for unique conversion projects, currently offers a standard variable rate of 4.65%.
+You can borrow up to 80% of the property’s value on a repayment basis or up to 75% interest-only.

-As well as having in place things like planning permission and church approval, as already discussed, some lenders may also require you to have development experience so they feel confident you can complete the project.
-This isn’t a deal breaker though and a broker can help work around this if required.
+In addition to having things like planning permission and church approval in place, as already discussed, some lenders may also require you to have development experience.
+Hence, they feel confident you can complete the project.
+However, this isn’t a deal breaker, and a broker can help work around this if required.

 Things to consider